 Not only are WooCommerce storefronts cheaper than BigCommerce premium themes, they’re also more customizable.
 It’s important to add, however, that this is where you’ll need technical expertise.

 You don’t have to be a computer scientist to customize WooCommerce themes, but as with WordPress itself, the more you know, the more you can edit.

 BigCommerce’s themes, on the other hand, are more rigid – but customization is far more straightforward.
 BigCommerce has an editing interface which lets you adjust things like text size and font, page layouts and navigation placement, and promotional banners.

 Both BigCommerce and WooCommerce themes are mobile responsive.
 With BigCommerce, you can even preview what your site will look like on mobile and tablet screen sizes at the top of the editor.

 Design Flexibility: The Verdict

 This is a close one.
-Both have their strengths and weaknesses, but we think WooCommerce has the slight edge.
-It may be harder to edit than BigCommerce, but your theme is totally customizable, and it’s cheaper than any BigCommerce premium theme.
+Both have their strengths and weaknesses, but overall, WooCommerce has the edge.
+Although editing BigCommerce themes is more straightforward, WooCommerce’s themes are totally customizable, and cheaper than any BigCommerce premium theme.